-1.1.1 PCP Target Usage
+PCP Target Usage

 PCP is targeted at the performance analyst, benchmarker, capacity planner, developer, database administrator, or system administrator with an interest in overall system performance and a need to quickly isolate and understand performance behavior, resource utilization, activity levels, and bottlenecks in complex systems.
-Platforms that can benefit from this level of performance analysis include large servers, server clusters, or multiserver sites delivering database management systems (DBMS), compute, Web, file, or video services.
+Platforms that can benefit from this level of performance analysis include large servers, server clusters, or multiserver sites delivering Database Management Systems (DBMS), compute, Web, file, or video services.

-1.1.2 Empowering the PCP User
+Empowering the PCP User

 To deal efficiently with the dynamic behavior of complex systems, performance analysts need to filter out noise from the overwhelming stream of performance data, and focus on exceptional scenarios.
 Visualization of current and historical performance data, and automated reasoning about performance data, effectively provide this filtering.
 From the PCP end user's perspective, PCP presents an integrated suite of tools, user interfaces, and services that support real-time and retrospective performance analysis, with a bias towards eliminating mundane information and focusing attention on the exceptional and extraordinary performance behaviors.
 When this is done, the user can concentrate on in-depth analysis or target management procedures for those critical system performance problems.

-1.1.3 Unification of Performance Metric Domains
+Unification of Performance Metric Domains

-At the lowest level, performance metrics are collected and managed in autonomous performance domains such as the IRIX operating system, a database management system, a layered service, or an end-user application.
+At the lowest level, performance metrics are collected and managed in autonomous performance domains such as the IRIX operating system, a DBMS, a layered service, or an end-user application.
 These domains feature a multitude of access control policies, access methods, data semantics, and multiversion support.
 All this detail is irrelevant to the developer or user of a performance monitoring tool, and is hidden by the PCP infrastructure.